Dicastery for Interreligious Dialogue: Executive body

-The Secretary of the PCID since 3 July 2019 has been Fr.
+The Secretary of the Dicastery since 3 July 2019 has been Fr.
 Indunil Janakaratne Kodithuwakku Kankanamalage.
 He was previously Undersecretary for seven years.
 A Sri Lankan, he has taught at the missiology faculty of the Pontifical Urban University.
 The Under Secretary is Paulin Batairwa Kubuya, S.X. appointed 11 November 2019; he taught at Fu Jen Catholic University and was executive secretary of the commission for interreligious and ecumenical dialogue of the Regional Episcopal Conference of Taiwan.